 Passover is perhaps one of the most iconic holidays on the Jewish calendar.
 It celebrates history, tradition, and values.
-This year Passover starts the night of Friday, April 15, with the first seder (dinner).
-If it says on your calendar the first day of Passover is on Saturday, April 16 — that’s technically correct.
-But Jewish holidays start at sundown the night before the first day, hence why the first seder the night of April 15.
-The second seder night is celebrated on Saturday, April 16.
+This year Passover starts the night of Wednesday, April 5, with the first seder (dinner).
+The holiday continues for eight days.

 Below we’ve put together a very short “cheat sheet” about Passover — five things you should know about this very significant holiday on the Jewish calendar — and how to celebrate in Champaign-Urbana:

 - Passover is the festival of unleavened bread (which you can buy in boxes now, no need to get stuck in the desert).

 - The eight-day festival recognizes the freeing of the Jewish people, the Israelites, from slavery in Ancient Egypt.

 - This is the story very famously told in the Book of Exodus, found in the Old Testament.

 - Many American Jews avoid bread and grain products (leaven) to one extent or another throughout the eight-day holiday, in memory of the fact that our ancestors left Egypt in a hurry and didn’t have time to wait for their bread to rise.

 - Traditional observance includes removing all leavened foods from your home.
 (Some people even change their dog’s food.)